-Figure 9: Source detection capabilities in the 3-10 keV band as a function of effective accumulated observation (exposure) time in JEM-X mosaic images corrected for dead time, grey filter and vignetting effects.
+Figure 10: Source detection capabilities in the 3-10 keV energy band as a function of the effective accumulated exposure time in JEM-X mosaic images corrected for dead time, grey filter and vignetting effects.
 The slope of the lines is obtained from simulations where an isolated source must be detected at 6σ in the deconvolved image.
 The dashed line represents the case where there are additional sources in the field of view giving a background corresponding to a total of 1 Crab.
 The positions of the lines are determined by actual measurements.
 Examples of such actual observations are given: the source 3C 273 and the other empty circles are instances of isolated sources, while the crossed circles represent sources observed in the crowded Galactic Centre region.
-The σ values given in parentheses are obtained from a measure of the highest source pixel in significance mosaic maps with default pixel size (1.5 arcmin).
+The σ values given in parentheses are obtained from a measure of the highest source pixel in significance mosaic maps with the default pixel size (1.5').

-Figure 10: Same as Figure 9, but for the energy range 10 to 25 keV.
+Figure 11: Same as Figure 10, but for the energy range from 10 to 25 keV.